57 Woodland Road, Northfield, Birmingham, B31 2HZ

 Booking Telephone/Video/Face to Face Appointments

-There are a variety of appointment types available to prebook throughout the week, including a some face to face consultations.
-As we exit the pandemic we might have to pause prebooking periodically depending on absence rates within the team.
+There are a variety of appointment types available to prebook.
+As we continue to see spikes in viruses we might have to pause prebooking periodically depending on absence rates within the team.
 If you check our home page here you can see any current service alerts which might be in force.

 Same Day Emergencies

 In addition to the prebooked appointments we run a system for those of you who need urgent contact with a GP for a new or worsening problem which cannot safely wait for a routine consultation.
 We view this system as the core of our services and it is this that will be protected at all times.